bradwestness/bradwestness.github.io/_posts/2015-05-29-the-incredibles-isnt-randian.md

 Her arc is more along the lines of learning not to "hide your lamp under a bushel."
-And while it's true that while both sides of the argument (Dash and Bob vs. Helen) move toward the middle by the end of the film, I think Dash and Bob have moved more than halfway toward Helen's side.
-I'd call it 60/40.
+And while it's true that while both sides of the argument move toward the middle by the end of the film, I think Dash and Bob have moved more than halfway toward Helen's side.
+I'd call it 70/30.

 Syndrome also espouses a plan to make "no one special" by selling gadgets that replicate superhero abilities, so it's again tempting